A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 A man opened his eyes from the darkness and found himself alone.
 He had no recollection of his past and not the faintest clue as to who he was or how he had arrived in his present situation.
 It was as if before he had opened his eyes just moments previous, there had been nothing at all.

 The crate in which he was encased moved slowly down the elevator shaft, deeper and deeper until the hard pitter-patter of raindrops crashing against its roof softened, dissipating into dead silence, while the red and blue lights that had been bleeding through the cracks in the wood faded to empty blackness.

 The crate came to a stop with a shake and a thud.
-Then, rattling chains sent the elevator door chugging upwards, revealing a large underground room with a long, rather busy bar, dead in the center of things.
+Rattling chains sent the elevator door chugging upwards, revealing a large underground room with a long, rather busy bar, dead in the center of things.
 It was hard to tell just how large this subterranean bunker was, as the shadows surrounding the bar were so deep and thick one could not tell just where the room began and where the room ended.
-In fact, if it were not for the glowing balls of light that gently hovered over the bar and its patrons, giving off a soft, but effective, illumination, there would be no way for one to find his way at all!
+In fact, if it were not for the glowing balls of light that gently hovered over the bar and its patrons, there would be no way for one to find his way at all!

 The man walked carefully over to the bar, still very confused and thus, very cautious.
 With no empty bar stools in sight, he wedged himself in between two other patrons, hoping to signal the bartender and get some answers…or a drink at the very least.